kaiyuanshe/open-hackathon/deploy/README.md

 Then deploy this `guacamole.war` into tomcat7

 ###config guacamole
-Check the guacamole config file `/etc/guacamole/guacamole.properties`, and edit the file like this:
+create the guacamole config file `/etc/guacamole/guacamole.properties`, and edit the file like this:
 ```shell
 guacd-hostname: localhost
 guacd-port:     4822